-OPERATIONAL PLAN 2023-24 BE2.1 We will work in partnership with all levels of government to plan and deliver roads and public transport infrastructure at the right time and at the capacity needed to support our growth.
-BE2.2.1 Our roads and other associated infrastructure will ensure connected and efficient movement Infrastructure Services throughout the Lithgow region, Infrastructure Services Deliverable: Submit applications and apply for funding where applicable to deliver projects identified in the Transport Major Works Program (pages 144-145) BE2.2 We will advocate for sustainable transport options linking the Central West and Western Sydney to the Marrangaroo Urban Release Area.
-BE2.2.1 Advocate for improved road connections - Great Western Highway Upgrade Infrastructure Services Deliverable: Advance the Great Western Highway upgrade (including addressing the matters raised in Council's submission).
-BE2.2.2 Recognise and act on the potential for Lithgow to act as a hub for improved rail services to the east Infrastructure Services and west.
-Deliverable: Deliverable: Consider the potential for faster and more frequent passenger rail services between Western Sydney and regional centres in the Central West.
+BE2.1 We will work in partnership with all levels of government to plan and deli iver roads and public transport infrastructure at the right time and at the capacity needed to s upport our growth.
+BE2.2.1 Our roads and other associated infrastructure will ensure connected and efficient movement throughout the Lithgow region, Deliverable: Submit applications and apply for funding where applicable to deliver projects identified in the Transport Major Works Program (pages 144-145) Infrastructure Services BE2.2 We will advocate for sustainable transport options linking the Central We est and Western Sydney to the Marrangaroo Urban Release Area.
+BE2.2.1 the Marrangaroo Urban Release Area.
+Advocate for improved road connections - Great Western Highway Upgrade Deliverable: Advance the Great Western Highway upgrade (including addressing the matters raised in Council's submission).
+Infrastructure Services

+Sydney and regional centres in the Central West.